-Historically, treatment of opiate addiction involved replacing the opioid drug with another and effectively blocking the receptor site.
-Waismann Method detox treatment, one of the most effective treatment almost painless withdrawal protocols incorporates this medical principle into a successful medical program involving pre-treatment evaluation and diagnostics, transition and after care counseling.
+Historically, treatment of opiate (opioid) addiction involved replacing the opioid drug with another and effectively blocking the receptor site.
+Waismann Method medical detox treatment, one of the most effective treatments with almost-painless withdrawal protocols, incorporates this medical principle into a successful medical program involving pre-treatment evaluation and diagnostics, transition and aftercare counseling.

 Why Opiate Agonists Work

 In detoxification opiate agonists, pharmacologic substances that act like opioids and the less popular opiate antagonists or drugs that oppose opioids are used.
 For instance, methadone, once the drug of choice in supervised opioid withdrawal and treatment blunts the euphoric effect due to its slow onset and long duration.
 These qualities make it less attractive as a replacement drug for abuse.
 Newer generation opiate agonists such as buprenorphine and Naltrexone have less potential as the primary drug for abuse and are effective for withdrawal and maintenance.
 Both block the cognitive (mental) and behavioral effects of opiates and can be administered on a daily basis because the extended half-life prevents withdrawal symptoms longer.

 Before Betty Ford, America’s former First Lady came along and openly admitted to substance/alcohol abuse detoxification and treatment carried a stigma of sorts.
 Today, rehabilitation is considered the best option and rightfully so because it has turned many lives around even if success rate is never 100% guaranteed.

 A lot has changed since the early days of treatment:

 - Concept of the addiction as a medical condition and not simply a lack of willpower; hence the addict once rehabilitated can become a productive member of society and not a treatment failure or life

 - Professionalized staff committed to the concept of rehabilitating the total person in the context of background, genetics and other factors